seriouslag/HttpClient/README.md

 <h2>Configuring axios</h2>
 <p>
-  Axios can be configured, all axios options can be passed into the constructor of HttpClient.
+  Axios can be configured, axios options can be passed into the constructor of HttpClient.
 </p>

 ```typescript